PugazharasanC/React-Notes/react-basics/additional/single-page-application.md

 ## How SPAs Work

-**Developer A:** "So, how does a SPA actually work?"
+**Mia:** "So, how does a SPA actually work?"

-**Developer B:** "Great question!
+**Leo:** "Great question!
 When you first load a SPA, it fetches all the necessary resources at once.
 After that, it uses JavaScript to update the content without requiring full page reloads."

 1. **Initial Load**: When you first visit a SPA, it loads all the HTML, CSS, and JavaScript files in one go.
 This might take a little longer at the start, but it pays off later! 💡